 I come from a family of Londoners, stretching back many generations.
-My mother tells wonderful stories of growing up in the East End during the Second World War and has traced our ancestors back to at least the beginning of the 18th century.
+My mother told wonderful stories of growing up in the East End during the Second World War and has traced our ancestors back to at least the beginning of the 18th century.
 Many of the male line on her side of the family worked as watermen on the Thames and there is talk of one being a Warden of London Bridge in the 15th century.

 With hindsight, my interest began in my early teenage years whilst growing up in a North London suburb.
 During school holidays friends and I would buy a one-day bus pass – what in those days was called a Red Rover – and travel bus routes from one end to the other, discovering new places we hadn’t previously visited.
 A little later I saw more of the town as I earned pocket-money working as a van-boy, delivering groceries around town, particularly in East and Central London.
 I still have memories from that time of the final days of London’s docks, although even by then the port was a shadow of its former self.
 My North London suburb soon began to seem less interesting than the glamour of what could be found in other parts of the capital.
 There was music.
 And lights.
 And much more.